lifebit-ai/ukbb-tutorial/README.md

 ### b) Importing a Nextflow pipeline on UKB CloudOS

-We are able to import the GATK pipeline we created with FlowCraft from the previous section (Session 3) on Deploit.
+We are able to import the GATK pipeline we created with FlowCraft from the previous section (Session 3) on UKB CloudOWS.
 This will enable us to scale our analyses.
 All we need to import a pipeline is the URL from GitHub.
 For simplicity, we have already created a GitHub repository for the pipeline here: https://github.com/lifebit-ai/gatk-flowcraft

 To import the pipeline we must first navigate to the pipelines page.
 This can be found in the navigation bar on the left-hand-side: